Thunderblok/thunderline/documentation/CEREBROS_BRIDGE_IMPLEMENTATION.md

 ## Next implementation steps

-1. Add a supervised `{Task.Supervisor, name: Thunderline.TaskSupervisor}` child and register `CerebrosBridge.Cache` under the application tree.
-2. Extend `Thunderline.Thunderbolt.Cerebros.Adapter` (or a dedicated Oban worker) to call the bridge client when the `:ml_nas` flag is active.
+1. Extend `Thunderline.Thunderbolt.Cerebros.Adapter` (or a dedicated Oban worker) to call the bridge client when the `:ml_nas` flag is active.
-3. Persist contract outputs to Ash resources (e.g., `ModelRun` state updates, per-trial metrics) so dashboards and APIs can display NAS progress.
+2. Persist contract outputs to Ash resources (e.g., `ModelRun` state updates, per-trial metrics) so dashboards and APIs can display NAS progress.
-4. Expose runtime toggle via env (`CEREBROS_ENABLED`) and ensure Helm chart templates propagate it.
-5. Build LiveView or agent flows that surface validator results and allow enabling the feature once the environment passes checks.
+3. Build LiveView or agent flows that surface validator results and allow enabling the feature once the environment passes checks.